-The end chambers did not have any human skeletons, but did have remains of animal bones and pottery.
+The end chambers did not have any human skeletons but did have remains of animal bones and pottery.
 Curiously, the end chamber was blocked off in the late Neolithic period.
-On either side of the barrow is a ditch formed by quarrying for material used to build the mound.
+On either side of the barrow is a ditch formed by quarrying for the material used to build the mound.

 The barrow is now filled in to prevent damage to the site.
 There is a small layby for parking, and an interpretive sign.

 The barrow is located just off the A346 road - and I mean "just" off.
 You won't have to walk more than a dozen feet or so from a signposted layby.
 Unfortunately, you'll have to use your imagination a bit, as the long barrow isn't easily discerned.
 The entire barrow has been covered with turf to protect it from damage, but the turf does a pretty good job of obscuring the barrow features.

 English Heritage seems to have stopped caring for the site.
 I'm not too surprised, for I've visited the barrow several times and it is rather difficult to get any real sense of the mound at all, due to the turf that covers the site.